Impact of structural distortions on the correlated electronic structure of orbital-selective Mott insulating Na$_3$Co$_2$SbO$_6$ under strains

 We then performed DFT+dynamical mean field theory (DMFT) calculation~\cite{SINGH2021107778} for each relaxed structure to study the dynamical correlation effects on NCSO.
 For DMFT calculations, we construct the Wannier Hamiltonian using the Wannier90 code~\cite{Wannier90} for the Co $d$, O $p$, and Sb $s$ orbitals.
 The Wannier Hamiltonian of this $spd$-model and its comparison to the DFT band is given in Appendix B and C. Due to the low point group symmetry ($C_{2h}$) of CoO$_6$ octahedra, the off-diagonal elements in Wannier Hamiltonian are non-negligible.
 To minimize the effect of the off-diagonal elements, we diagonalize the Co $d$ block in the full $spd-$Hamiltonian by applying unitary rotation matrix \cite{LeePRB2023}, and use the diagonalized Hamiltonian for DFT+DMFT loop.
 Then, we solve the DMFT impurity problem using the continuous time quantum Monte Carlo method~\cite{CTQMC4} with the Hubbard $U$=5 eV and the Hund's coupling $J$=0.8 eV to treat correlations of Co $3d$ orbitals.
 Once the DMFT calculations converge, all final results including the spectral function, the occupancy matrix, and the self-energy $\Sigma (\omega)$ are obtained as the original trigonal basis using the unitary transform.
+Here, we adopt single-site DMFT to treat the local dynamical correlation effect since this approximation has been successfully applied to the $3d$ transition-metal compounds in a similar honeycomb structure~\cite{Single-Site-DMFT,Samanta2024-pi}.
 The details of DFT+DMFT calculation are given in Appendix D.

 Experimental studies of neutron and X-ray diffractions show that NCSO forms a centered monoclinic cell with the space group $C2/m$ ([No.\:12])~\cite{VICIU,WONG,POLITAEV,PhysRevMaterials.3.074405}.
 The DFT+U relaxed structure with the AFM N\'{e}el configuration exhibits a slightly larger volume along with the elongated in-plane $b-$axis compared to the experimental one (see Table\:\ref{structural parameters}).
 While Co ions in NCSO form a layered honeycomb structure, the local Co-O octahedra follow the trigonal symmetry (Fig.\:\ref{Structure} (a,b)), similarly to those in transition-metal dihalides such as CoI$_2$ with the space group $P\bar{3}m1$ ([No.\:164]).
 This trigonal distortion splits the $t_{2g}$ triplet of the Co 3$d$ manifold into an $a_{1g}$ singlet and a degenerate $e_{g}^{\pi}$ doublet, where the trigonal crystal field splitting $\Delta_{TCF}$ is defined as $E_{a_{1g}}-E_{e_g^{\pi}}$ (Fig.\:\ref{Structure}c)~\cite{PhysRevB.105.245153, Orbital_Shape, Winter_2022,JT-ice}.
 However, the point group symmetry of the local Co-site in NCSO is $C_{2h}$, which is lower than that of CoI$_2$ ($D_{3d}$).
 This lower local-site symmetry can play an important role in tuning the correlation effects in NCSO and related low-symmetry compounds.